 Parenting or child rearing involves the many facets of child rearing and does not solely entail a biological connection.
-It is also a process that encompasses one’s beliefs, behaviors, and emotions regarding the child as well as any educational or lifestyle choices that one makes with regard to the child.
+It is also a process that encompasses one’s beliefs, behaviors, and emotions regarding the child as well as any educational or lifestyle choices that one makes with regard to the child one important decision you must decide on as a parent is childrens health insurance and do you need/want it for your children.
 These facets include values, guidance, and teaching as well as behavior modification and implementation.

 As defined by the American Academy of Child and Adolescent Psychiatry, there are five common traits related to parenting styles.
 The American Academy of Child and Adolescent Psychiatry lists these as controlling, responsive, accessible, cooperative, and involved.
 The top characteristics from the list are more likely to be found in a specific parenting style rather than a combination of all of them.
 In addition to these traits, some parenting styles are more sensitive to their target’s needs and requirements.
 These include demandingness and assertive.